 Vitamin C is an essential nutrient as we all know; it is needed for keeping cells healthy and for boosting the immune system.
-But what you might not know is how much of this vitamin is lost when fresh foods are processed.
+What you might not know, though, is how much of this vitamin is lost when fresh foods are processed.
 Both canned and frozen vegetables have lost significant amounts of vitamin C by the time they get to your kitchen.

 Even fresh produce loses vitamin C while stored.
 That means that when you buy fresh broccoli from the grocery store, by the time you eat it, it could have lost up to half of its vitamin C. By growing vegetables for vitamin C, you can harvest and eat them right away, losing little of this important nutrient.